 The explosion of social media has driven companies to put a big focus on social media marketing over the past few years.
-As a small to medium sized business owner, you’ve probably thought or had a discussion in your company at one point or another and said, “we need a social media presence.”
-The next discussion may center around which person in my business is the best at Facebook or Instagram or Twitter.
-Soon, you have put up a dozen posts and not one person has responded to what you are posting.
+As a small to medium-sized business owner, you’ve probably thought or had a discussion in your company at one point or another and said, “we need a social media presence.”
+The following discussion may center around which person in my business is the best at Facebook, Instagram, or Twitter.
+Soon, you have put up a dozen posts, and not one person has responded to what you are posting.

-Where once, legacy tactics such as yellow page advertisements or print ads drove traffic to your front door, modern consumers armed with mobile technology expect real time access to information and make buying decisions in a matter of a few keystrokes on their devices.
+Where once legacy tactics such as yellow page advertisements or print ads drove traffic to your front door, modern consumers armed with mobile technology expect real-time access to information.
+They tend to make buying decisions in a matter of a few keystrokes on their devices.

-This means that companies need to ensure that their branding messages are well executed, easily found on the web by sites that attract attention and convert eyeballs into real leads.
+In an “I want it now” time era, it’s essential companies ensure that their branding messages are well executed, easily found on the web by sites that attract attention, and convert eyeballs into actual leads.

 If you’re an SME (small to medium enterprise) looking to increase exposure and drive traffic to your website or premises, here are a few things you need to know about working with a digital and social media company.

-There are literally billions of people worldwide using social media on a regular basis.
-Its benefits as a marketing tool are indisputable.
+There are literally billions of people worldwide using social media regularly.
+Therefore, its benefits as a marketing tool are indisputable.

-Businesses who take advantage of this can interact with and attract new customers if they are active and take part in social conversations.
+Businesses who take advantage of this can interact with and attract new customers if they are active and participate in social conversations.

-In general, the more regularly you can post to your social media channels, the higher engagement and ROI you’ll see.
-This could mean dedicating around an hour each day to monitoring your social channels, posting relevant content, participating in conversations and growing your following in the process.
-And there are many times when you do that for several months and the Facebook and Instagrams of the world suddenly change their algorithms……and the rules change.
+The more regularly you can post to your social media channels, the higher engagement and ROI you’ll see.
+Such numbers could mean dedicating around an hour each day to monitoring your social channels, posting relevant content, participating in conversations, and growing your following in the process.
+And there are many times when you do that for several months, and the Facebook and Instagrams of the world suddenly change their algorithms……and the rules change.

 According to the 2017 Social Media Marketing Industry Report, 64 per cent of marketing teams report spending six or more hours each week on social media.